beyondoutcomesofficial/bias-privacy-policy/README.md

 Bias sends one local daily notification as a reminder.
 It is generated on your device and not transmitted to any server.
 Turn off any time in Settings > Notifications > Bias.

+## Children's Privacy

+Bias does not knowingly collect any data from anyone, including children under 13.

 ## Contact

 R Satyamoorthy